 - If you wish to do an overnight camp, purchasing a backcountry permit is a requirement before 1pm on the day of your hike.
 Furthermore, during peak season campsites are required to be reserved in advance.
 Please click here to make a reservation, purchase backcountry permits or for reports on trail conditions

 Starting from the Rubble Creek parking lot, take the wooden stairs and start your long and rewarding adventure.
 The beginning of the journey is along the same path that you would take if hiking to Garibaldi Lake or Taylor Meadows.
 Climb the zig-zag for about 6km until you hit the fork, left being the trail to Taylor Meadows and right being to Garibaldi Lake.
 Go left and continue for another 1.5km or so, until you reach the campground.
 Enjoy the flat ground and make sure not to take it for granted as you continue the trail through the campground, admiring the meadow and greeting the other campers.
 Eventually you will reach a junction, where you will find a map and bench.
-Continue straight.
-Keep hiking and following the signs directing you to Black Tusk.
+Continue straight and keep hiking before following the signs directing you to Black Tusk.

-While it is possible to complete the Black Tusk Hike in a day, it requires about 11 hour round-trip.
+While it is possible to complete the Black Tusk Hike in a day, it requires about 11 hour round trip.
 Many people prefer to break the hike into two days, camping at Garibaldi Lake or Taylor Meadows.
 If you wish to do an overnight camp, remember you must make a reservation during peak seasons.
 Even if it is outside of peak season you still must buy a backcountry permit online.

 Drive 25 minutes south of Whistler.
 Look for the big, blue parks sign reading “Garibaldi Lake”on the side of the highway.
 Turn off the highway and follow the road to the parking.
 This is the most popular route.
-Alternatively, there is also a trailhead at the start of the Cheakamus Lake Hike.
-(See Cheakamus Lake Hike information above.)
+Alternatively, there is also a trailhead at the start of the Cheakamus Lake Hike (See Cheakamus Lake Hike information above).